Aerial view of Fortress Vila Vella and Badia de Tossa bay at summer in Tossa de Mar on Costa Brava, Catalunya, Spain

 The Costa Brava is beautiful, brilliant and beguiling all at once, but it’s very often forgotten by British holidaymakers – well, no more.
 Running north from Barcelona to the Spanish-French border, the Costa Brava is bursting at the seams with hidden caves, thrilling (and exhausting) hiking trails, mesmerising dunes and some of the finest gastronomy in the whole of Spain.
 But to get up close and personal to the regional delights, you’ll have to discover the very best towns and villages in Costa Brava.
-Below you’ll find our favourite towns and villages, that will offer the perfect insight into this marvellous region.
+Here at Oliver’s Travelsour travel experts know their stuff when it comes to choosing the most beautiful places to stay.
+Below you’ll find a selection of our favourite towns and villages in Costa Brava, which will offer the perfect insight into this marvellous region.

 1. Pals